Task-Agnostic Graph Explanations: The Framework

 where $[\cdot;\cdot]$ denotes the concatenation along the feature dimension, $\otimes$ denotes the element-wise multiplication, $\sigma$ denotes the activation function, and $f_{g}:\mathds{R}^d\to \mathds{R}^{2d}$ is a linear projection.
 The node-level embedding explainer takes an additional node embedding as its input, as the explainers are expected to predict different scores for the same edge when explaining different target nodes.
 The formulation of computing the importance score is as follows,

 where $f_{g}:\mathds{R}^d\to \mathds{R}^{3d}$ is a linear projection, and $z_{target}$ denotes the embedding of the target node whose prediction is to be explained.

 \textbf{Downstream explainers}.
-We adopt the gradient-based explainer to explain the downstream models.
+We use the following gradient-based explainer to compute condition vectors for different downstream models.
 Formally, given an input embedding $\bm z$ and its prediction probabilities $\mathcal{D}(\bm z)\in[0,1]^C$ among all $C$ classes, we compute the gradient of the maximal probability w.r.t. the input embedding:

 where $\mathcal{D}(\bm z)[c]$ denotes the probability for class $c$.
 To convert the gradient into the condition vector, we further perform normalization and only take positive values reflecting only positive influence to the predicted class probability, \textit{i.e.}, $\bm p = \mbox{ReLU}(\mbox{norm}(\bm g^T))$.